ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```

 #### 4.3 Test
 Use your browser to access the application at the following URL.
 ```
 http://localhost:8050
 ```

-### 4.2 Run the application in a Kubernetes or OpenShift cluster
+### 5. Run the application in your Kubernetes or OpenShift cluster
-In this section we discuss the steps to running the application on the same Kubernetes or OpenShift cluster that your model is being served.
+In this section we discuss the steps to run the application on the same Kubernetes or OpenShift cluster in which your models are being served.

-#### Push the image to a container registry
+#### 5.1 Push the image to a container registry
 First you will need to push the image to a container registry that can be accessed by your cluster.
 Run the following commands, changing the `<Image Registry>` and `<Project Name>` in the following commands based on your configuration.
 ```
 docker tag dash-app-grpc:latest <Image Registry>/<Project Name>/dash-app-grpc:latest